Exploring New Mexico - Land of Enchantment

 Michele R.

-The opportunity to experience the natural beauty of New Mexico and to learn about the past civilizations and contributions of our Native Americans was pleasurable and enlightening.
+The opportunity to experience the natural beauty of New Mexico and to learn about the past civilizations and contributions of [Indigenous peoples] was pleasurable and enlightening.

 Maria G.